All FAQs are answered by Brad Smart, founder of Topgrading, Inc.

 Q: What are the best methods to pre-screen people before interviewing them in person?

-A: We are confident we have the most powerful screening tools in the world – the Topgrading Career History Form , which produces the one-page career summary, the Topgrading Snapshot.
-The Topgrading Career History Form becomes a company application form, requesting the usual information but also requesting all the information you want but resumes never contain our intellectual property – the “truth serum,” full salary history, manager ratings of overall performance, the real reasons for leaving an employer, and a self-appraisal.
+A: We are confident we have the most powerful screening tools in the world – the Topgrading Career History Form, which produces the one-page picture of the candidate’s career, the Topgrading Snapshot.
+The Topgrading Career History Form becomes a company application form, requesting the usual information but also requesting all the information you want but resumes never contain our intellectual property – the “truth serum,” full salary history (if the client requires it), manager ratings of overall performance, the real reasons for leaving an employer, and a self-appraisal.
 All of this truthful information is shown in the Topgrading Snapshot.

 Q: What is the best way to screen candidates on the phone?

 A: Use the Mini Snapshot (above) which identifies the honest, high performing candidate, and then use Topgrading Phone Screen Guide, auto-populated with the information in the Snapshot, making the phone screen a powerful first interview.

 Q: Brad, you say competency (behavioral) interviews produce 75% mis-hires.
 Why do you suggest including them?

 A: First of all, let’s define the term.
 What are competency interviews?
 They are interviews in which different interviewers spend one hour with a candidate, asking questions about one or more of the key competencies that were identified and listed in the Job Scorecard.